 Assessment for the course is 100% coursework.
 This may be made up of:

-- Class participation (includes attendance, group and class discussion, student-led presentations) (25%)
+- Class participation (includes attendance, group and class discussion, and Moodle posts) (25%)

 - A short, close-reading paper (25%)